justinberg97/Foo/README.md

 # Developers => Anderson, Justin, Alex

-The NHL prediction app tracks all live NHL games and their scores for the day and allows you to save and track your predictions for day to day.
+The NHL prediction app tracks all live NHL games and their scores for the day and allows you to save and track your predictions day to day.

 # We followed the given requirements listed below: